Introduction

 How Bitcoin Exchanges Work

-• Market Orders: Execute immediately at current market price
+• Market Orders: Instant execution at current market price with slippage protection

-• Stop Orders: Trigger when price moves against your position
+• Stop Orders: Risk management orders that trigger when price moves against your position

 Types of Bitcoin Exchanges